 Closure of schools for underperformance is of particular concern to EE because many of our members attend underperforming schools.
 These closures would have very real implications for EE’s membership, and for many learners attending similarly placed schools across the country.

-The picket will start at 16h00 outside the WCED on Lower Parliament Street in Cape Town.
-Picketers will be addressed by Zonnebloem Nest Senior School’s principal Jonty Damsel, EE’s spokesperson Ntuthuzo Ndzomo, and learners.
+The picket started outside the WCED on Lower Parliament Street in Cape Town.
+Picketers were addressed by Zonnebloem Nest Senior School’s principal Jonty Damsel, EE’s spokesperson Ntuthuzo Ndzomo, and learners.

 The Equal Education Law Centre (EELC), acting on behalf of Equal Education (EE), has filed an internal appeal against the Western Cape Education Department’s (WCED) refusal to release information relating to the possible closure of 27 schools.
 The WCED has failed to provide adequate reasons for withholding the information.
 EE has launched an online petition and released a documentary on one of the schools facing closure, Zonnebloem Nest Senior School.